andrecosta99/insight-git/README.md

 ## Contributing
 Contributions to Insight Git are welcome!
 If you've found a bug or have a suggestion, please open an issue on GitHub.

+## Contributing
+If you want to develop your own plugin to use in insight-git read the Developers section in the documentation.

 ## License
 Insight Git is licensed under the MIT License.
 See the LICENSE file for more details.